Allan Octavian Hume: Secretary to the Department of Revenue, Agriculture and Commerce (1871–1879)

 Hume proposed the idea of having experimental farms to demonstrate best practices to be set up in every district.
 He proposed to develop fuelwood plantations "in every village in the drier portions of the country" and thereby provide a substitute heating and cooking fuel so that manure (dried cattle dung was used as fuel by the poor) could be returned to the land.
 Such plantations, he wrote, were "a thing that is entirely in accord with the traditions of the country – a thing that the people would understand, appreciate, and, with a little judicious pressure, cooperate in."
 He wanted model farms to be established in every district.
 He noted that rural indebtedness was caused mainly by the use of land as security, a practice that had been introduced by the British.
 Hume denounced it as another of "the cruel blunders into which our narrow-minded, though wholly benevolent, desire to reproduce England in India has led us."
 Hume also wanted government-run banks, at least until cooperative banks could be established.

 The department also supported the publication of several manuals on aspects of cultivation, a list of which Hume included as an appendix to his Agricultural Reform in India.
 Hume supported the introduction of cinchona and the project managed by George King to produce quinine in India and deliver malaria medication across India through the postal department at low cost.

-Hume was very outspoken and never feared to criticize when he thought the Government was in the wrong.
+Hume was very outspoken and never feared to criticise when he thought the Government was in the wrong.
 Even in 1861, he objected to the concentration of police and judicial functions in the hands of police superintendents.
 In March 1861, he took a medical leave due to a breakdown from overwork and departed for Britain.
 Before leaving, he condemned the flogging and punitive measures initiated by the provincial government as 'barbarous ... torture'.
-He was allowed to return to Etawah only after apologizing for the tone of his criticism.
-He criticized the administration of Lord Lytton before 1879 which according to him, had cared little for the welfare and aspiration of the people of India.
+He was allowed to return to Etawah only after apologising for the tone of his criticism.
+He criticised the administration of Lord Lytton before 1879 which according to him, had cared little for the welfare and aspiration of the people of India.